Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Use Case 2: Exploring an Aging Phenomenon

 Compared to \wdsa{}, we observe that the clustering baseline produces maximal disentanglement in terms of \textit{instances} (a consequence of the cluster-based formulation), but low feature-wise disentanglement, not clearly distinguishing between weight-related and size-related features.

-Overall, this use case demonstrated the abilities of \wdsa{} to unravel a real-world shift of an aging process by only having access to distributions at two discrete times.
+Overall, this use case demonstrated the abilities of \wdsa{} to unravel the shift behind a simulated aging process by only having access to distributions at two discrete times.
 Through its disentanglement capabilities \wdsa{} supplements \mname{} in producing more structured and insightful explanations of heterogeneous transport phenomena.

-\section{Use Case 2: Investigating Dataset Differences}
+\section{Use Case 3: Investigating Dataset Differences}

 Selecting data sources is an essential aspect of learning an ML model.
-Thus, it is necessary to systematically evaluate in which way the various data sources differ (e.g.~\cite{alvarez-melisGeometricDatasetDistances2020}) to detect, for example, whether one dataset under- or overrepresents specific subgroups.
+Thus, it is necessary to systematically evaluate in which way the various data sources differ (e.g.~\cite{alvarez-melisGeometricDatasetDistances2020,babbarWhatDifferentThese2025}) to detect, for example, whether one dataset under- or overrepresents specific subgroups.
 In this section, we show how \wdsa{} can be used to explore qualitatively the difference between two popular face datasets, namely `CelebA'~\cite{liuDeepLearningFace2015} and `Labeled Faces in the Wild' (LFW)~\cite{huangLabeledFacesWild2007}.
 To focus on the semantically significant difference between the datasets, we apply rescaling to images so that the faces are centered and of the same size.
 We then randomly draw \num{10000} examples from each dataset and feed them into a pretrained CLIP~\cite{radfordLearningTransferableVisual2021} model to generate latent features.
 Not only does the CLIP model produce a high-level abstract representation of images from which semantically interesting transport phenomena can be extracted, but the representation jointly expresses visual and textual features, enabling the characterization of the transport phenomena in terms of words.
 Our complete feature extraction pipeline involves center-cropping the LFW images to reduce background content (as CelebA images are already cropped to facial regions), applying the CLIP model's prescribed preprocessing transforms, and normalizing each resulting embedding to unit norm.